Turn off modem on Qualcomm

 I want to have a fresh build.
 Something like a proof of concept that it's possible to run a Qualcomm smartphone without broadband.
 Through this the device should be as trustworthy as a device without the broadband chip.

-RE: Turn off modem on Qualcomm - Added by Daniel Kulesz about 1 year ago
+RE: Turn off modem on Qualcomm - Added by Daniel Kulesz over 5 years ago

 Well, you can't know for sure since you have a proprietary bootloader and you don't know what it does...